threadi/wp-personio-integration-light/doc/hooks.md

 *Filter the endpoints for Site Health this plugin is using.*

-Hint: these are just arrays which define the endpoints.
+Hint: these are just arrays that define the endpoints.

 **Arguments**